gem/oq-engine/doc/engine/Installing-the-OpenQuake-Engine-from-source-code.md

 # Running OpenQuake Engine from git repository
-This page describes the additional steps necessary to run the current development version of the OpenQuake engine rather than the latest public package.
-We assume that you are running Ubuntu Linux 12.04 LTS and have already installed the <code>git</code> package.
+This page describes the additional steps necessary to run the current development version of the OpenQuake engine rather than the latest public package using Ubuntu Linux 14.04 LTS or 12.04 LTS.

 ## Install primary dependencies
 The easiest way to install the primary dependencies for OQ Engine is to install the latest stable Ubuntu package and then remove it, leaving in the place all of its dependencies.